Aashmit/Redis_Cache/developer_documentation.md

 #### Overview
 #### Overview

-**test.py** is a Python script that demonstrates the use of several libraries to interact with a language model, specifically ChatOllama, and a cache system based on SemanticCache for optimizing subsequent queries.
-The primary goal is to compare the time taken between retrieving responses directly from the LLM (Language Learning Model) and using cached data.
+The `test.py` file is a Python script designed for testing and demonstrating the functionality of a conversational AI model, specifically using ChatOllama (an API client for OpenAI's ChatGLM) and Semantic Cache for optimizing subsequent interactions.
+This script is intended to serve as a user interface where users can input questions, receive responses from the model, measure time taken for both cache hits and miss scenarios, and observe caching behavior.

 #### Details
 #### Details

-##### Libraries Imported

-- `time`: Used to measure elapsed time in both the cache check and LLM operations.

-- `langchain_ollama` (imported as `ChatOllama`): This library provides an interface for interacting with ChatOllama, a large language model.
-It allows users to invoke the model with specific prompts and retrieves the generated responses as text.

-- `redisvl.extensions.llmcache` (imported as `SemanticCache`): The Semantic Cache is a caching solution that leverages Redis as its backend for storing and retrieving key-value pairs.
-In this script, it stores and manages cached responses to questions, reducing redundant computations with similar inputs by leveraging previously generated outputs.

-- `vectorizer`: This class from the `cache_vectorizer` package is utilized in initializing the SemanticCache, as it provides a method for converting textual input into vector representations that can be used for similarity or retrieval purposes within Redis.
+**1. Import Statements:**
+   - `time`: For measuring execution times of operations.
+   - `langchain_ollama` (imported as `ChatOllama`): A client facilitating interaction with the ChatGLM API.
+   - `redisvl.extensions.llmcache` (imported as `SemanticCache`): A cache implementation using Redis to store model responses, thereby reducing redundant computations and speeding up subsequent interactions by returning cached results if available.
+   - `cache_vectorizer`: Not explicitly documented in this file but presumably a vectorization component for transforming text into numerical vectors before caching or processing with the LLM.

-- `os`, `dotenv`: For environment handling and accessing the REDIS_URL from environment variables (which contains the connection string to the Redis database).
+   - `os` and `dotenv`: For environment variable handling, particularly to obtain the Redis URL from an `.env` file.

-##### Key Functions/Methods

-1. **`load_dotenv()`**: This function loads the `.env` file's environment variables into the process-wide variable namespace, enabling access to sensitive data such as the REDIS_URL without hardcoding it in the source code.

-2. **Initialization of `SemanticCache`**

-   - The code attempts to instantiate a cache object using `SemanticCache`.
-If successful, it sets up a connection string pointing to Redis running locally at port 6379 and employs specified vectorization parameters from the `vectorizer` class for generating vectors.

-3. **Prompt Handling**: It prompts the user with "Enter your question:" to gather input as a string, which will be used as both an LLM prompt and cache key.

-4. **`ask_ollama(question: str)`**
+**2. Environment Setup:**
+   - `.load_dotenv()` initializes Dotenv library, which reads environment variables from a .env file.
+   - `redis_url = os.getenv('REDIS_URL')`: Retrieves the Redis connection string from the `.env` file using `os.getenv`.

+**3. Semantic Cache Initialization:**
+   - The cache is initialized with key details including its name, base Redis URL, distance threshold (0.1 in this case), and a vectorizer object for transforming text inputs into vectors.
+Connection parameters such as encoding, timeout settings, and retry behavior are also configured.

+**4. Main Functionality:**
+   - The script prompts the user to enter their question via `input("Enter your question:")`.
+   - It creates an instance of `ChatOllama` client with the model "llama3.2" set to verbose mode for detailed responses.

+**5. `ask_ollama(question: str) -> str` Function:**
-   - This function invokes ChatOllama's `invoke()` method using the provided question as its input.
-The model generates a response in text format, which is then returned.
+   - This is a simple wrapper that invokes ChatOllama's API, passing the user input as a parameter and returns its response content.

-5. **Cache Check (Time Measurement)**
+**6. Cache Check & Execution:**

-   - The script initiates time measurement to gauge how long it takes for the `SemanticCache` system to find an entry for the given prompt.
-If cached data exists, it prints out the retrieved prompt and corresponding vector representation along with the elapsed time taken for retrieval from cache.
+   - The script measures time taken for the cache check by calling `time.time()` before and after `llmcache.check(prompt=question)`.
+If the result is not None (indicating the query was found in the cache), it prints the prompt, response from the cache along with the time taken to retrieve this data.

-6. **LLM Operations (Direct Retrieval)**

-   - In case the prompt is not found in the cache, the script calls `ask_ollama` as before to obtain a response from ChatOllama via the LLM directly.

-7. **Caching Responses**

-   - Once an LLM response has been fetched, it gets stored back into the `SemanticCache`, ensuring future queries with identical prompts will quickly return cached results instead of re-executing LLM operations.

-8. **Error Handling**: If any exceptions occur during either cache retrieval or storing, they are caught and printed to indicate operational issues for debugging purposes.
+   - For a non-cached case (LLM generated response), the script first measures time for invoking `ask_ollama` and stores the returned result in the SemanticCache with the same key as the user's query.
+It then prints the prompt, original response from ChatOllama, new LLM-generated response, and the total time taken to generate this response.

+**7. Error Handling:**
+   - Any exceptions during the execution of `ask_ollama` or cache storage are caught and printed as error messages.
+This ensures robustness against potential issues in interacting with the ChatGLM API or managing Redis connections.

+In summary, `test.py` is a script that tests caching mechanisms using Semantic Cache in conjunction with ChatOllama for faster access to conversational responses.
+It captures user input, compares it against cached results or prompts LLM if necessary, and records the performance metrics of both cache hits and misses.